AlienHeadWars/repo-slice/CONTRIBUTING.md

     * **Example (bug fix):** `fix/1-prevent-self-target`
 * **Short-Lived Branches**: Branches should be small in scope and short-lived.
 They should be merged into `main` as soon as their single, focused task is complete and has been reviewed.

+## Environment Setup

+To ensure a consistent and reproducible development environment, this project uses a `dev.nix` file to define its dependencies.

+If you are working in a Nix-compatible environment like Firebase Studio, the required tools (e.g., Go, `golangci-lint`) will be automatically installed when you open the workspace.
+You do not need to install them manually.

+For all other environments, please ensure you have a recent version of Go and `golangci-lint` installed.

 ## Commit Message Standard

 To create an explicit and descriptive version history, we follow the **Conventional Commits specification**.
 This is a mandatory requirement for all changes.